 About the blog

 This blog has emerged from the remnants of some writing occasional writing experiments.
 For a while I was writing a post every day, following a set of prompts.
 A small number of those posts are still archived here.
 I am currently writing a weekly diary.

-The name comes from Jeremiah 6:16:
+The blog’s name comes from Jeremiah 6:16:

 Stand at the crossroads and look;